Jennifer Junghans environmental journalist

 Hello and welcome!

-After two decades of working as an environmental journalist, writer and editor, I’ve shifted the majority of my focus toward creative writing projects, including workbooks that promote well-being and compassion for people, animals and the planet.
-If you’re part of an organization that offers environmental programming for youth and are looking to produce materials, let’s talk!
+After two decades of working as an environmental journalist, writer and editor, I’ve shifted much of my focus toward creative writing projects — developing environmental educational materials for youth and workbooks that promote well-being and compassion for people, animals and the planet.

-In addition to other workbooks focused on family relationships and self care, I’m planning a series of environmental workbooks designed to engage young minds in the marvels of the natural world.
+I’m developing a series of environmental workbooks designed to engage young minds in the marvels of the natural world.
 My love for our planet — and all its life forms — began before I could talk.
 I was naturally drawn to watching birds, insects and snails.
-Snails were the only animals that didn’t run away from me, allowing me time to really sit with them and observe them, sparking a lifelong love for these creatures.
-My dad was an environmentalist and my first mentor.
-He raised me outdoors, encouraging my sense of wonder and weaving the intrinsic value of the natural world into my everyday life.
-He also taught me how to tread lightly upon Earth and the importance of individual contributions — and their collective power — to protect the planet.
+And snails were the only animals that didn’t run away from me, allowing me to sit with them, sparking a lifelong love of observing nature and being among wild creatures.
+My dad was also an environmentalist and my first mentor who raised me outdoors.
+He wove the intrinsic value of the natural world into my everyday life and taught me how to tread lightly and how small, individual actions taken together can protect the planet.

-My creative projects are the culmination of curiosity, creativity, love of functionality and a desire for everyone and every being to have opportunities to make the most of their life.
-Paired with decades of experience as a journalist, writer and editor, listening, researching, questioning, digging, interviewing, writing and rewriting help me produce materials that resonate with others.
-I hope my work helps to make the lives of others a little bit better.
+My work brings together curiosity, creativity and functionality with a desire to help people — and all beings — thrive.
+Combined with my decades of experience as a journalist, writer and editor, I bring empathy and the skills of listening, researching, questioning and refining to produce materials that truly resonate and engage others.
+I hope my work helps make the lives of others a little bit better.

 I have degrees in biological sciences and horticulture, and a certificate in creative writing from a two-year UC program.
 I’m also a member of the Society of Children’s Book Writers and Illustrators.